National Transport Trust: Objectives

-The Trust is a registered charity that supports restoration campaigns and projects; the organisation additionally offers legal and technical advice to the UK Government and various conservation groups and bodies, such as the Heritage Lottery Fund.
-It presents annual restoration awards and has a particular mission to encourage young people to take part in restoration projects.
-The Trust's Patron is Her Royal Highness Anne, Princess Royal.
+The National Transport Trust is a registered charity that supports restoration campaigns and projects across all transport sectors in the United Kingdom.
+It provides legal and technical advice to the UK Government, individual restorers and various conservation groups and bodies, such as the Heritage Lottery Fund.
+It presents annual restoration awards that recognise outstanding achievements in conservation, restoration, and preservation of transport heritage.
+It maintains a particular focus on encouraging young people to engage with restoration work through its Young Preservationist initiative.
+The Trust's patron is Anne, Princess Royal.

 Pressures on heritage preservation

 The Heritage Lottery Fund commissioned the Transport Trust to assess pressures on the transport heritage movement, the state of artefacts and their locations, to help them prioritize applications for funding support.
 The resulting 145-page report, "Transport Heritage: An Assessment of Needs & Potential", provides a unique snapshot of the health of the transport preservation movement in Britain.
 It is estimated that audiences and participants in heritage transport activities exceed 15 million people a year, making it one of Britain's most important leisure activities.
 Britain's particularly rich transport history has no doubt played a catalytic role in building up this level of grassroots participation.

 Surprisingly, although there are good collections of artefacts in public sector museums, it is the private sector preservationists that have made the most significant contribution to conservation and to the provision of the active enjoyment of transport to the public.
 A significant example is the restoration of the Avro Vulcan XH558 to flight status, among the most complex restoration projects ever undertaken globally; the project remained funded entirely by public donations, for which the Chief Executive of the Vulcan to the Sky Trust, Dr. Robert Pleming, was presented the Transport Trust Preservationist of The Year award, by Prince Michael of Kent.
 Dr. Pleming is now a Trustee of the National Transport Trust.